Hancock Whitney Corp Buys Shares of 44,699 Consolidated Communications Holdings, Inc. (NASDAQ:CNSL)

 Several other hedge funds and other institutional investors have also made changes to their positions in CNSL.
 Virginia Retirement Systems ET AL increased its stake in shares of Consolidated Communications by 23.6% during the first quarter.
 Virginia Retirement Systems ET AL now owns 57,700 shares of the utilities provider’s stock valued at $415,000 after purchasing an additional 11,000 shares in the last quarter.
 Victory Capital Management Inc. increased its stake in shares of Consolidated Communications by 40.7% during the first quarter.
 Victory Capital Management Inc. now owns 139,817 shares of the utilities provider’s stock valued at $1,007,000 after purchasing an additional 40,475 shares in the last quarter.
 Outfitter Financial LLC increased its stake in shares of Consolidated Communications by 30.8% during the first quarter.
 Outfitter Financial LLC now owns 150,430 shares of the utilities provider’s stock valued at $1,083,000 after purchasing an additional 35,430 shares in the last quarter.
 Rhumbline Advisers increased its stake in shares of Consolidated Communications by 2.1% during the first quarter.
 Rhumbline Advisers now owns 254,574 shares of the utilities provider’s stock valued at $1,833,000 after purchasing an additional 5,294 shares in the last quarter.
 Finally, Arizona State Retirement System increased its stake in shares of Consolidated Communications by 9.0% during the first quarter.
 Arizona State Retirement System now owns 23,117 shares of the utilities provider’s stock valued at $166,000 after purchasing an additional 1,909 shares in the last quarter.
 61.92% of the stock is owned by institutional investors and hedge funds.

-A number of equities analysts have weighed in on CNSL shares.
-Citigroup raised shares of Consolidated Communications from a “sell” rating to a “neutral” rating and set a $8.00 target price for the company in a research note on Monday, August 2nd.
+A number of equities research analysts have recently commented on the stock.
 TheStreet upgraded shares of Consolidated Communications from a “d+” rating to a “c-” rating in a report on Monday, May 17th.
+Citigroup upgraded shares of Consolidated Communications from a “sell” rating to a “neutral” rating and set a $8.00 price target on the stock in a report on Monday, August 2nd.
 Finally, cut shares of Consolidated Communications from a “neutral” rating to a “sell” rating and increased their price target for the company from $7.50 to $8.00 in a report on Thursday, June 3rd.

 Consolidated Communications Profile